5 easy tips to help you brew better coffee at home

 1. Buy fresh coffee

-When brewing coffee at home, purchasing fresh coffee. is the first piece of the puzzle.
-If you don’t start out with fresh coffee, then achieving a quality cup will be a very difficult feat.
+When brewing coffee at home, purchasing fresh coffee is by far the most important thing.
+If you don’t start with fresh coffee, then achieving a quality cup is an impossible feat.
 An easy way to check if the coffee you are purchasing is fresh, is to look at the ‘roast date’ on the coffee bag.
 If the coffee does not have a ‘roast date’, but rather has a ‘best before date’, then you should assume the coffee is not fresh.

 2. Only use whole bean coffee

 Using whole bean coffee is essential for making a quality cup.
 This is because pre-ground coffee lacks aroma and flavour.
 There are a number of reasons as to why this is the case, such as: Contamination, Oxygen, Moisture, and Carbon Dioxide Depletion.
 However, without getting too technical, you should think of it like this: